Zigelzi/oiva/README.md

 - [x] Player can deliver the scooter
 - [x] Camera follows the player
 - [x] Player needs to deliver multiple scooters to finish the level
+- [ ] Player consumes energy when moving
+- [ ] Player consumes additional energy when carrying scooter
+- [ ] Player can get hint of hideout

 ### Scenes